Terms and Conditions of Business

 You acknowledge and agree that, if you wish to make a claim relating to or in connection with the services provided by us, the claim can only be brought against Duncan Rann Associates Limited and not against any individual employee(s).
 We believe that this is reasonable as it corresponds to modern business practice and Duncan Rann Associates Limited has in place indemnity insurance of at least the minimum cover required by the Solicitors Regulation Authority for work undertaken by us in England and Wales.
 The indemnity insurer is Travellers Insurance Company Limited of Exchequer Court, 33 St Mary Avenue, London, EC3A 8AG.

 Our maximum liability for loss or damage, breach of contract, breach of trust, negligence or otherwise (with the exception of fraud) is limited to the amount paid in respect of it by our insurers under the policy providing the compulsory layer of professional indemnity insurance cover required by the Solicitors Regulation Authority and which is currently a maximum of £3 million for any one transaction/matter or series of connected transactions/matters, unless you request a higher amount or different cover and we agree this with you in writing.
 We will not be liable for loss arising from our compliance with any legal obligation binding upon us.
 We will not be liable for any loss, damage, costs or expenses of an indirect or consequential, special or exemplary nature, including without limitation any economic loss or other loss of turnover, profits, opportunities, business or goodwill.
 We limit our liability as far as the law permits.
-We do not limit our liability for death or personal injury caused by our negligence.
+We do not limit our liability for death or personal injury caused by our negligence or in any other way which is prohibited by law.

 Storage of papers and documents